Sherajul-Shakil/ShoppingList/README.md

 # custom_exception.dart

-> we'll make a class called
-customexception that implements exception and contains a string message back in authorpository.dart don't forget to provide the auth repository and pass in ref.read so we can access it across our app to keep track of our users current authentication state in the app
+> we'll make a class called customexception that implements exception and contains a string message back in authorpository.dart. don't forget to provide the auth repository and pass in ref.read so we can access it across our app to keep track of our users current authentication state in the app.

 ~~~dart
 class CustomException implements Exception {
   final String? message;